 My view on the structure and evolution of KM is similar to Nancy’s, except I discuss four levels rather than three eras.

-KM activities such as governance, policies, standards, metrics, and the like, which form part of any systematic approach to KM, apply across all four levels.
+KM activities, such as governance, policies, standards, metrics, and related elements that form part of any systematic approach to KM, apply across all four levels.

 In my definition, knowledge only exists in the human mind—anything written down or stored in a computer is information.
-This includes encyclopedias, patents, processes, and how-to information that is often referred to in everyday language as knowledge.
+This includes encyclopedias, patents, processes, and how-to information, often referred to in everyday language as knowledge.

 Let’s look at these four levels.